Climate finance: Finance committed and dispersed

 In 2019, CPI estimated that annual climate finance reached more than US$600 billion.
-Data for 2021/2022 showed it to be almost USD 1.3 trillion, with most of the increase coming from acceleration in mitigation finance (renewable energy and transport sectors).
+Data for 2021/2022 showed it to be almost US$1.3 trillion, with most of the increase coming from acceleration in mitigation finance (renewable energy and transport sectors).
 These figures take into account all countries and both private and public finance.
 The bulk of this finance is raised and spent domestically (84% in 2021/2022).
-International public climate finance from developed to developing countries was found to be well below US$70 billion per year for the period 2017-2021.
-The OECD, which includes export credits and mobilised private finance, estimated 2021 flows to be USD$89.6 billion.
+International public climate finance from developed to developing countries was found to be well below US$70 billion per year for the period 2017–2021.
+The OECD, which includes export credits and mobilised private finance, estimated 2021 flows to be US$89.6 billion.
 There are differences in estimates due to different definitions and methods used.

 As of November 2020, development banks and private finance had not reached the US$100 billion per year investment stipulated in the UN climate negotiations for 2020.
 However, in the face of the COVID-19 pandemic's economic downturn, 450 development banks pledged to fund a "Green recovery" in developing countries.

 In 2016, the four main multilateral climate funds approved $2.78 billion of project support.
 India received the most single-country support, followed by Ukraine and Chile.
 Tuvalu received the most funding per person, followed by Samoa and Dominica.
 The US is the largest donor across the four funds, while Norway makes the largest contribution relative to population size.
 Climate financing by the world's six largest multilateral development banks (MDBs) rose to a seven-year high of $35.2 billion in 2017.
 According to OECD figures, climate finance provided and mobilized reached $83.3bn in 2020.
 Another study reported that the money given for climate change was only worth about a third of what was said ($21–24.5bn).

 In 2009, developed countries had committed to jointly mobilize $100 billion annually in climate finance by 2020 to support developing countries in reducing emissions and adapting to climate change.
+Subsequent years confirmed this trend: according to an OECD report published on 21 May 2026, developed countries provided and mobilised $132.8 billion in 2023 and $136.7 billion in 2024, marking the third consecutive year in which the $100 billion annual goal was met.